walterrowe/capture-one-scripts/managed-to-referenced/README.md

 # Installation

-If you are viewing this in GitLab click the script name to see the source of the script.
-The press the download button at the top right of the script view panel.
-Double-click the downloaded script to open it in Script Editor, then run it.

-Installation is simple:

-1. Open the AppleScript file in macOS Script Editor and run it.
-2. The script self-installs in the Capture One Scripts folder.
+The script self-installs in your Capture One Scripts folder.

+1. Open the AppleScript file in macOS Script Editor.
+1. Click the "Run this script" (&#9654;) button.
-3. Open Capture One and choose Script > Update Script Menu.
+1. Open Capture One and choose Script > Update Script Menu.
-4. You now can run the script from the Capture One Scripts menu.
+1. You now can run the script from the Capture One Scripts menu.

 ## Author